williamtroup/Heat.js/RECENT_CHANGES.md

 - Added a brand new Import dialog, which is shown (when pressing the Import button) instead of the select files dialog.
 - Added a brand new Add Type dialog, which allows new trend types to be added manually (off by default).
 - More Export and Import options.
-- Added translation support for Vietnamese (vi).
+- Added language support for Vietnamese (vi).
 - Added 19 new light themes.
 - Added zooming support to the Map and Line views (off by default).
 - All title bar buttons are now rendered using pure CSS!
 No more settings, with complete universal device support.